 Sun Balm Test Results

-Goodbye OUCH Sun Balm is a brand new product, but to give us complete confidence in the product, we tested it through twice at two different performance points.
+Goodbye OUCH Sun Balm was released in 2018, and to give us complete confidence in the product, we tested it through twice at two different performance points.
 These were completed between May and July 2018.
 A complete test with 10 people with sunscreen applied and then skin in water for 2 hours and then tested for SPF yielded an average above 50 SPF.
 A second complete test with a different 10 people had sunscreen applied, with their skin immersed in water for 4 hours.
 Their average test results yielded above 40SPF.

 The lab that we use is Dermatest, a highly regarded leader in the sunscreen testing space.

 High compliance and reliability in SPF labelling is a good beginning.
 An understanding of Broad Spectrum and testing critical wavelength is also key.
-However, with marine toxicity issues, and oxidative stress studies on certain UV absorbing ingredients, the landscape for what makes a good, reliable sunscreen is broader than the standard.
+However, with marine toxicity issues, people toxicity issues, and oxidative stress studies on certain UV absorbing ingredients there's more to be done.
+The landscape for what makes a good, reliable sunscreen is broader than the standard.